jriecken/shorty/README.md

 ### HTML interface

-(These URLs all assume the server is running on `http://localhost`)
+(These URLs all assume the server is running on `http://localhost:8080`)

- - To shorten a URL, visit `http://localhost/` and enter your "long URL".
+ - To shorten a URL, visit `http://localhost:8080` and enter your "long URL".
- - To use the shortened URL, visit `http://localhost/:hash` (where :hash is the "short" code).
-This will increment the click stats for the url.
+ - To use the shortened URL, visit `http://localhost:8080/:hash` (where `:hash` is the "short" code).
+This will increment the `clicks` stat for the url.
- - To view click stats for a shortened URL, visit `http://localhost/:hash/stats`.
+ - To view click stats for a shortened URL, visit `http://localhost:8080/:hash/stats`.

-## REST API
+### REST API

 All API responses have two custom HTTP headers:

  - `X-Shorty-NodeId` - Indicates which application server node handled the request.
- - `X-Shorty-ResponseTime` - Indicates how long the request took to generate.
+ - `X-Shorty-ResponseTime` - Indicates how long the request took to generate (in milliseconds).

-### `POST /v1/urls`
+#### `POST /v1/urls`

 Shorten a URL.
 If the same `long_url` is shortened more than once, the same short url will be generated.